sug0/ipfs-migrate-repo/README.md

 ## Usage

-Simpyly run `ipfs-migrate-repo`.
+Simply run `ipfs-migrate-repo`.
 The supported environment variables are:

 ```
 ===========================================================================